arcus/education_modules/reproducibility/reproducibility.md

 <div class = "hint">

 Discover:  The Arcus program at Children's Hospital of Philadelphia has a team of librarians and archivists who have created materials to help CHOP scientists with data management.
-Their [Research Data Management Resources](https://www.research.chop.edu/arcus/resources) tend to be very practical and can be used right away to improve data management!
+Their [Research Data Management Resources](https://www.research.chop.edu/applications/arcus/resources) tend to be very practical and can be used right away to improve data management!
+Simply click on the link and then expand the part of the accordion labeled "Research Data Management Resources (Public Access)".

 </div>